 In addition to taking your medical history and doing a physical exam, your doctor will ask you: What kind of symptoms you are experiencingWhere you have been living or travelingWhether you have been exposed to mosquitoes

 There is no vaccine for humans.
 There is a vaccine for horses.
 Prevention of WEE focuses on controlling mosquitoes and avoiding mosquito bites.
-Steps you can take to avoid mosquito bites include: Stay inside between dusk and dark, when mosquitoes are most active.Wear long pants and long-sleeved shirts when outside.Use an insect repellent with DEET.Repair screens to prevent mosquitoes from entering the house.Remove standing water (eg, bird baths, clogged gutters) to prevent mosquito breeding.
+Steps you can take to avoid mosquito bites include: Stay inside between dusk and dark, when mosquitoes are most active.Wear long pants and long-sleeved shirts when outside.Use an insect repellent with DEET.Repair screens to prevent mosquitoes from entering the house.Use proper mosquito netting at night.
+Look for netting treated with insecticide.Remove standing water (such as birdbaths, clogged gutters) to prevent mosquito breeding.

 Reimann CA, Hayes EB, DiGuiseppi C, et al. Epidemiology of neuroinvasive arboviral disease in the United States, 1999-2007.